apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Represents the number of pods (members) that have already reached the MembersStatus during the cluster initialization stage.
+<p>ReadyInitReplicas is the number of pods(members) already in MembersStatus in the cluster initialization stage
-This value remains constant once it equals InitReplicas.</p>
+will never change once equals to InitReplicas</p>
 </td>
 </tr>
 <tr>